haikalllp/Shrewd-Macro-XD/README.md

 2. **Setup**
    - Extract the files to your preferred location
    - No installation required (portable application)
-   - Run `NotesTasks.exe` with administrator privileges
+   - Run `NotesAndTasks.exe` with administrator privileges

 ## Building from Source